gregdel/overthebox-vLab/README.md

 ## Requirements

 * docker (1.12.0+)
-* kvm (qemu-kvm libvirt-bin on debian)
+* qemu

 ## Run

 ### General idea

 * Docker will create a bridge network
-* Docker will create FAI boxes and clients on the same switch (bridge)
+* Docker will create ISP routers and clients on the same switch (bridge)
-* kvm will provide full virtualisation of the overthebox, it will be linked to the same switch
+* qemu will provide full virtualisation of the overthebox and will added to the same switch

 ### Steps